-A. The size of the Advisory Committee shall be six.

-B. The Advisory Committee shall consist of members of the Voting Faculty of the Department elected for staggered terms of up to two years and any additional time required for their successors to be elected.
+- A. The size of the Advisory Committee shall be six. - B. The Advisory Committee shall consist of members of the Voting Faculty of the Department elected for staggered terms of up to two years and any additional time required for their successors to be elected.
 Each Fall semester, the Department shall hold an election for Advisory Committee members according to Article IV, Section 3f of the University of Illinois Statutes.
 All Voting Faculty shall first be polled to determine if they are unwilling to serve; failure to respond shall be deemed as indicating a willingness to serve.
 Each Voting Faculty member shall vote for up to three candidates from the list of those willing to serve, and the candidates receiving the largest number of votes shall be elected.
-When appropriate, longer terms shall be taken for those tied.
-A vacancy on the Committee shall be filled by election in the manner just described for annual elections.

-C. The Advisory Committee shall work with the Head to fulfill those responsibilities specified in Article IV, Section 3, of the University of Illinois Statutes.
+When appropriate, longer terms shall be assigned to those candidates receiving more votes.
+In the case of ties, a second ballot shall be taken for those tied.
+A vacancy on the Committee shall be filled by election in the manner just described for annual elections. - C. The Advisory Committee shall work with the Head to fulfill those responsibilities specified in Article IV, Section 3, of the University of Illinois Statutes.